myclabs/php-enum/README.md

 As you can see, static methods are automatically implemented to provide quick access to an enum value.

-One advantage over using class constants is to be able to use enum as a paramter type:
+One advantage over using class constants is to be able to use an enum as a parameter type:

 ```php
 function setAction(Action $action) {